vveyuux/vveyuux/README.md

 # Hi there 👋, I'm Veerayuth

-**`A third-year student in computer engineering and artificial intelligence.`**
+**`A new graduate that is seeking for a software engineer position`**

-I'm a third-year student in computer engineering and artificial intelligence at the UTCC.
 Once I started to code, I realized that I loved solving problems about logical things.
 So that's why I chose computer engineering as major.
 I've always been interested in learning about new technologies and I get very excited when I understand how they work and what benefits they provide.
 Like, when my instructor teaches me something new, I will do some work with that knowledge without asking them if they have any homework for me.

 ---

-- 🔭 I’m currently working on Undergraduate Project.
+- 🔭 I’m currently working on my side project.
-- 🌱 I’m currently learning how to build Web3 DApp project
+- 🌱 I’m currently learning how to build Web3 DApp project and Working with cloud.
 - 📫 How to reach me: vbussararungsee.work@gmail.com
 - 😐 MBTI: **INTJ**
 - ⚡ Fun fact: I love coffee ☕ because it makes me feel great every morning. great in every morning ☀️.